SOFTS-Raw sugar prices climb as crude oil hits seven-year peak

 COFFEE

-* Dealers said a drop in exports from Brazil during 2021 had helped to tighten supplies.

-* They noted they were keeping a close watch on whether there is a significant rise in Brazilian production this year, an on-year in the country's biennial crop cycle.
+* Dealers said they were keeping a close watch on whether there is a significant rise in Brazilian production this year, an on-year in the country's biennial crop cycle.

 * The agency said, however, that world coffee stocks would fall in 2021/22, keeping prices high even though production in Brazil is poised to rise.